Meowuu7/few-arti-gen/docs/2-convex_deformation.md

 ```bash
 bash scripts/convex_deformation/train_def_cages_eyeglasses_1.sh
 ```
-to train on the `none_motion` part of the eyeglasses category from the `PartMobility` dataset.
+to train on the `none_motion` part of the eyeglasses category from the `Shape2Motion` dataset.